wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-properties-powerapps/includes/5-conditional-formatting.md

 is greater than 50, then the color will be DarkGreen, if not then the color will be DarkRed.

-When setting the Color property in Power Apps there are a few options.
+When setting the Color property in Power Apps, there are a few options.
 You can provide a color object, as shown in the example, by using Color.Orange or any of the predefined colors in Power Apps.
 There is also a ColorValue and an RGBA function available.
 For more information, see [Power Apps Color enumeration and functions](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-colors).

 Another concept that can be applied is to reference the **Text** property to determine the **Color** property.
-If your app needs to always show PASS in DarkGreen and FAIL in DarkRed then you can use the following logic.
+If your app needs to always show PASS in DarkGreen and FAIL in DarkRed, then you can use the following logic.
 Instead of repeating the same **If** logic in both properties you can reference one property in another.
 Try replacing the formula in the **Color** property.